William B. Greene Jr., School of Business & Technology

 The heart of engineering is often described as “design,” and, at Milligan, engineering education provides multiple opportunities for students to practice design in a multi-disciplinary environment.
 This is a “hands-on” educational experience.
 Engineering at Milligan is a four-year program, but students may opt for a fifth-year in order to complete a Co-Op Program.
 Graduates can begin work in the engineering field or enter into graduate studies.

 Milligan engineering students receive a rigorous preparation in science and mathematics in the context of the Milligan liberal arts curriculum.
 This foundation enriches engineering and technology components with an understanding of culture, arts, and the humanities, and encourages students to see how all subjects—and technological solutions—are interconnected.
-Small classes ensure a very reasonable faculty-to-student ratio, encourage one-to-one contact between students and faculty, and provide closer attention to student learning, progress, and success.
+This traditional four-year program offers small classes that provide close attention to student learning, progress, and success.
 Our industrial partners provide many opportunities for engineering internships and co-ops.

 Electrical Engineering (EE) focuses on all things electrical/electronic, including electronic devices, systems, and energy.
 This includes digital-based communication and control systems; generation, transmission, and distribution of electric power; electronic devices and electrical circuits for producing, detecting, and controlling electrical signals; and robotics and control systems.
 For more information, visit the Institute of Electrical & Electronics Engineers (IEEE) at ieee.org.